djkaty/Il2CppInspector/README.md

 This will build Il2CppInspector for Windows 64-bit.
 For MacOS and Linux, add  `-r xxx` to the final command where `xxx` is a RID from https://docs.microsoft.com/en-us/dotnet/articles/core/rid-catalog

-The output binary is placed in `Il2CppInspector/Il2CppInspector.CLI/bin/Release/netcoreapp3.0/win-x64/publish`.
+The output binary for command-line usage is placed in `Il2CppInspector/Il2CppInspector.CLI/bin/Release/netcoreapp3.0/win-x64/publish/Il2CppInspector.exe`.

+The output binary for Windows GUI is places in `Il2CppInspector/Il2CppInspector.GUI/bin/Release/netcoreapp3.1/win-x64/publish/Il2CppInspector.exe`.

-### Usage
+### Command-line Usage

 Run `Il2CppInspector.exe` at the command prompt.